2ftg/2GHz_TDD_Driver/README.md

 Integrated LM1117-3.3V Regulator so that the board can be powered from USB.
 Carrier operated relay, so that the TX/RX switching is done with RF levels in the TX port.

-General schematic and layout by 2ftg, COR schematic by tejeez.
+General schematic and layout by 2ftg, COR design and schematic by tejeez.